Nearly Optimal $L_p$ Risk Minimization: Lifting Formulation for Upper Semideviation Risk Measure

-where $L(x,y,z,\lambda)$ is the Lagrange function and $\lambda$ is the Lagrange multiplier. $L(x,y,z,\lambda)$ is convex with respect to the primal variable $(x,y,z)$ and concave (linear) with respect to the dual variable $\lambda$, and the saddle point $(x^*,y^*,z^*,\lambda^*)$ of this minimax problem~\eqref{eq4form} gives us the point $(x^*,y^*,z^*)$ where the infimum in problem~\eqref{eq3form} is attained and the optimal solution $x^*$ for problem~\eqref{l2problem}.
+for problem~\eqref{eq3form}, where $L(x,y,z,\lambda)$ is defined as the Lagrange function and $\lambda$ is the Lagrange multiplier.
+Here, $L(x,y,z,\lambda)$ is convex with respect to the primal variable $(x,y,z)$ and concave (linear) with respect to the dual variable $\lambda$.
+The saddle point $(x^*,y^*,z^*,\lambda^*)$ of this minimax problem~\eqref{eq4form} identifies the point $(x^*,y^*,z^*)$ where the infimum in problem~\eqref{eq3form} is approached, and the optimal solution $x^*$ for problem~\eqref{l2problem}.
 We also define

 and have $L(x,y,z,\lambda)=\E[\cL(x,y,z,\lambda,\xi)]$.
 Below we analyze some important properties about problem~\eqref{eq4form}, including the boundedness for the optimal dual variable $\lambda^*$, an upper bound for the optimality gap of problem~\eqref{l2problem} provided by problem~\eqref{eq4form}, and the Lipschitz continuity of the Lagrange function $L(x,y,z,\lambda)$.